The APPIC Post-Match Vacancy Service

 - Text of your announcement.

 - The text of your announcement should be relatively brief (i.e., a few sentences or paragraphs) and may include specific application instructions or requirements, selection criteria, or other information that is pertinent to applicants.
-Please do not use this service to post a lengthy description of your site or program (although a very brief description is OK) or provide information that is already available on your web site.
+Please do not use this service to post a lengthy description of your site or program (although a very brief description is OK).
 Programs without web sites may direct applicants to contact the Training Director in order to learn more about the program.

 - Please be sure that your application requirements conform with the APPIC Supplemental Materials Policy, which limits the number and type of extra materials that a program may request from an applicant.